abeuken/tilememorygame/README.md

 ☐ Technologies Used: JavaScript, HTML, CSS

 ☐ Game Enhancements for the future .....
-Timed game, getting user input for Names, putting in a scoreboard
+Timed game, getting user input for Names, putting in a scoreboard, animation on cards

 ![screenshot](screenshotgame.png)